gabrielzv1233/JewFuss-XT/readme.md

 When JewFuss-XT runs it checks if there is a channel already created, if not it creates a channel A channel formatted {devicename}-{windowsusername} is created when JewFuss-XT is ran if it does'nt exist already, commands are to be entered here.

+## Installer.py
+This is kinda complicated, and kinda not, its doucmented in comments at the start of the code but here i go anyway (this is kinda rushed so no special spelling for you) basically this is a auto installer, it takes care of doing some things for you, simply complie using the provided command must keep the name `JewFuss-XT.exe` for the jewfuss its bundling, unless you want to change that in the config near the top and also the name of the exe in the pyinstaller command so what does it do? well simply it creates an exe with jewfuss in it, than it copys it over to the specified path (can also be changed), adds a windows defender exemption, and creates a startup task, and lastly runs it! so why is this better? well simply, it makes jewfuss run when ANY user logs in, and it runs as admin WITHOUT UAC POPUP simple warning, dont use the $startup command as it changes the path of jewfuss and breaks it all :\ you can fix it using some effort and the $cmd command tho (really just copy it back to where it was originally, schedule a restart and exit jewfuss, and it should be fine) i will not lie i have not tested if the scheduled task works, but according to task scheduler, it should

 ## Final notes
 - Originaly created by desu23 and can be found here [Desu23's JewFuss-X](https://github.com/DeSu23/JewFuss-X/)
 - You can submit a github issue if you figure out what causes Windows Defender (or other antivirus's) to trigger